KiBk/notes-lite/description.md

 ## Organizing Notes
 - **Pinned section** – Hover/focus reveals a minimalist pin control on each card.
 Pinned notes gather in a dedicated grid above other notes while keeping consistent spacing.
 - **Active vs. Archived** – Two tabs (“Notes”, “Archived”) swap between active and stored-away content.
 Archive/unarchive actions live in the sheet footer chips; archived notes expose a “Delete forever” chip.
 - **Search everywhere** – A top search bar filters across all notes (active and archived).
-Results show active matches first, followed by archived ones.
+Results show active matches first, followed by archived ones, and matching terms are softly highlighted right inside the card preview.
 - **Drag-and-drop ordering** – Reorder notes simply by dragging cards.
 Active notes let you rearrange within pinned and unpinned sections; archived notes have their own order.
 The new sequence is saved immediately.

 ## Additional Touches